kodecocodes/i9t/swift-2/swift-2.markdown

 With the introduction of `guard` and `throws`, exiting scope early is now a "first-class" scenario in Swift 2.0.
 This means that you have to be careful to execute any necessary routines prior to an early exit from occurring.
 Thankfully Apple has provided `defer { ... }` to ensure that a block of code will always execute before the current scope is exited.

-Type the following into the playground and notice the `defer` block defined at the beginning of the `dispenseFunds(amount:account)` method.
+Review the following and notice the `defer` block defined at the beginning of the `dispenseFunds(amount:account:)` method.

 ```
 struct ATM {